nmartinez23/js-class2/README.md

 # Test Framework

-An empty project with Tape to demonstrate proper unit test writing.
-Part of a recent Intro to JavaScript class I attended.
+A ToDo project with Tape to demonstrate proper unit test writing.
+Part of a recent JavaScript Master class I attended.

 ## Running